what i’m doing to keep you safer

 My business, Quiet Strength Massage Therapy LLC, is located in Virginia Beach.
-When you come in, you can relax in the reception area and fill out some paperwork.
-Then we will go back to my massage room and discuss your goals for the massage.
+When you come in, you can relax in the reception area and I’ll come meet you downstairs.
+Then we will go to my massage suite and discuss your goals for the massage.
 I’ll step out and you can get ready.
 My table has an adjustable heated cover with a thick fleece padding for your comfort.
 Music is playing to help you relax and wind down, and the atmosphere is quiet and pleasant.

 Q: You can fix my back pain with a massage, right?

 You certainly may feel results and benefits immediately.
 One important thing to remember is that most likely one session will not fix your issue… But some consistent self-care can, over time, help you feel much better.
 Just as working out regularly will help you become more physically fit, a series of therapeutic massages can gradually help you to meet your health goals!